Ben Rich (engineer): Awards

 A member of the National Academy of Engineering, he won numerous awards during his career, including the Collier Trophy.
 In 2005 he was inducted into the National Aviation Hall of Fame.
 In January 1981, he received the Department of Defense Medal for Distinguished Public Service for his work on the then-still-classified stealth airplane, in a secret ceremony in the office of then-Secretary of Defense Harold Brown.
 He was allowed to show the medal to his two children, Karen and Michael, but was not allowed to tell them why he had received it.

 Personal life

 In 1950, Rich married Faye Mayer, a fashion model, who died in 1980.
 In 1982, Rich married Hilda Elliot.
-His son, Michael, was the president and CEO of RAND Corporation and his daughter, Karen, is a botanist.
+His son, Michael, is the former CEO and current President Emeritus of RAND Corporation and his daughter, Karen, is a botanist.

 Death

 Rich died of esophageal cancer in Ventura, California, on January 5, 1995.